There are a large number of

 While this is being listed under string functions because it doesn't seem

-to fit any other category, it is useful for much more than just repeating
+to fit any other category, it is useful for much more than just

-action which is evaluated the specified number of times, so it can have
+argument is an action which is evaluated the specified number of times,

-side-effects which are also performed repeatedly.
-If the number is less than
+so it can have side-effects which are also performed repeatedly.

-or equal to zero, the second argument is not evaluated at all.
-For example,
+argument is not evaluated at all.

-the following action will output the numbers from 1 to 100: @set{n;0}@repeat{100;@incr{n} $n}
+following action will output the numbers from 1 to 100:

 Note that there is no operator or function needed for concatenation of

-strings since concatenation of elements is implied simply by juxtoposition.
+strings since concatenation of elements is implied simply by

-A variable consists of a
+A variable consists of a name and an associated value,

-name and an associated value, both of which are character
+both of which are character strings.
+Variable names are case-sensitive

-strings.
-Variable names are case-sensitive (regardless of the -i
+(regardless of the -i option).

-can contain any characters except for NUL.
-Names consisting of a period followed
+can contain any Unicode characters except for NUL.

-by upper case letters are by convention reserved for internal use.
-Both strings
+by convention reserved for internal use.

-@var, they have no return value.
+Except for @var, they have no return value.

 - @set{name;value}

-- Set the named variable to the designated value.
-If the variable was
+Set the named variable to the designated value.

-already defined, the previous value is discarded.
-For example,
+If the variable was already defined, the previous value is discarded.

-``@set{count;0}'' initializes variable ``count'' to 0.
+For example, “@set{count;0}” initializes variable “count” to 0.

 - @var{name}

-- Returns the current value of the named variable.
+Returns the current value of the named variable.
 If the variable is not

-defined, an error is reported and the return value is unspecified.[Footnote
+defined, an error is reported and the return value is

-2]
+unspecified.[Footnote 2]

 - @var{name;default}

-- If the named variable is defined, then its current value is returned and
+If the named variable is defined, then its current value is returned and

 the second argument is skipped without being evaluated.
-Otherwise, when the

-name is not defined, the return value is the result of evaluating the second
+Otherwise, when the name is not defined, the return value is the result

 - @append{name;string}

-the variable was not previously defined, then this acts the same as
+If the variable was not previously defined, then this acts the same as

-@set.
-For example, ``@append{buf;$1}'' has the same effect
+For example, “@append{buf;$1}” has the same effect as

-as ``@set{buf;@var{buf;}$1}'', but using @append is
+“@set{buf;@var{buf;}$1}”, but using @append is

 considerably more efficient.